The control arm is one of the most common components you’d find in just about any car you see around.

 Q: Are control arms hard to replace?

-It depends on who is doing it and your vehicle’s makes and model.
-It might be difficult for a DIY proponent without the right tools and technical know-how, especially when there is some rust or corrosion of the car’s suspension.
+It depends on who is doing it and your vehicle’s make and model.
+It might be difficult for a DIY proponent without the right tools and technical know-how, especially if the car’s suspension is rusted or corroded.

 A professional will make light work of replacing control arms.
-That said, in situations where the process is straightforward, like simply uninstalling an old control arm and replacing it with a new one, it should not be a difficult task.
-However, some vehicle manufacturers design their vehicles in a way repair jobs are more easily accessible than other vehicles.
+That said, in straightforward situations, such as uninstalling an old control arm and replacing it with a new one, it should not be difficult.
+However, some vehicle manufacturers design their vehicles so that repair jobs are easier to access than on other vehicles.

 Q: Should you replace the lower control arm?